blackbirdcrew/BLOG/_posts/2019-08-31-Integrating-Salesforce-And-Whatsapp.md

 }
 ```
 Lastly let's design a simple page that will display the contents of the chat and give us the ability to send a message.
+We' could also use CometD to be able to se changes in real time.
 ```html
 	<apex:page controller="WhatsAppController">
 	    <script src="//code.jquery.com/jquery-1.11.1.min.js"></script>